 Are you intrigued by the law?
 If you love to research, read, and write and have an eye for details, a paralegal career may be an excellent fit.
 If you already have an associate or bachelor’s degree, you may consider a BVS certificate in Paralegal.

 You may be asking yourself, what do paralegals do?
-A paralegal is a person qualified by education, training, or work experience who performs substantive legal work under the supervision of a lawyer.
+A paralegal is qualified by education, training, or work experience who performs substantive legal work under a lawyer's supervision.
 Paralegals may not provide legal services directly to the public, except as permitted by law.
 Strong social and communication skills are highly valuable because paralegals frequently interact with attorneys, office staff, court personnel, and clients.
-Paralegal courses are an excellent way to explore if a career in the legal field is a good fit for you.
+Paralegal courses include family law, civil litigation, criminal law, business entity formation, real property law, legal research, legal writing, and wills trusts and probate.
+For more information, including specific courses and class descriptions, visit ECC Catalog.

 Basic Vocational Specialist (BVS) in Paralegal